-The following income received is exempt from income tax:
+The following income is exempt from income tax:

-- pension received or accrued to a resident from a source outside South Africa: - capital portion of a purchased annuity; - exemption on remuneration received from foreign services on behalf of an employer (see section 10(i)(0)(ii)); - war and certain disability pensions; - all dividends received (except for dividends distributed

-- by property trusts and specified foreign dividends); - interest earned by natural persons, up to a maximum of R16 500 per tax year (R24 500 for persons over 65 years of age).
-Only R2 500 is allowed against foreign interest and foreign dividends; - interest earned by non-residents who are absent from South Africa for 183 days, or more, per annum and who are not carrying on business in South Africa; - UIF and Workmen's Compensation benefits; and - an amount to a maximum of R30 000 received on termination of employment subject to - the taxpayer having attained 55 years of age; or - . termination of employment being the result of ill health or superannuation; or - . termination of services resulting from the employer ceasing to carry on trade, or the taxpayer becoming redundant as a consequence of a general reduction of personnel.
+- Any pension received or accrued to a resident from a source outside South Africa subject to certain exclusions; - The capital portion of a purchased annuity; - Remuneration received due to services rendered outside the Republic, subject to certain exclusions (see section 10(1)(o)(ii)); - War and certain disability pensions; - All dividends received (except for dividends distributed by property trusts and specified foreign dividends); - Interest earned by natural persons, up to a maximum of R18 000 per tax year (R26 000 for persons aged 65 years and over).
+Only R3 000 is allowed against foreign interest and foreign dividends and applies first to foreign dividends and then to foreign interest; - Interest earned by non-residents who are absent from South Africa for 183 days, or more, per annum and who are not carrying on business in South Africa; - UIF and Workmen's Compensation benefits; and - An amount to a maximum of R30 000 received on termination of employment subject to: - . the taxpayer having attained 55 years of age; or - . termination of employment being the result of ill health or superannuation; or - termination of services resulting from the employer ceasing to carry on trade, or the taxpayer becoming redundant as a consequence of a general reduction of personnel.
 This exemption is not available if the taxpayer was at any time a director of the company or held more than 5% of the shares in the company.